Explore Nearby Nature, and the Books that Enrich Our Lives

 The Meadow by James Galvin

 Author Jim Harrison has described James Galvin's The Meadow as an extraordinary mixture of novel and natural history.
-Set along the border of Colorado and Wyoming, Marilynne Robinson had this to say about this Western classic: "The Meadow ponders the attentive quiet at the center of a Western life, the human side of a conversation with place.
+Set along the Colorado and Wyoming border, Marilynne Robinson had this to say about this Western classic: "The Meadow ponders the attentive quiet at the center of a Western life, the human side of a conversation with place.
 It is a beautiful book."
 WHEN: Sunday, September 14th, 10:30am to 12 noon.
 WHERE: Denver's City of Ulaanbaatar Park

 What's Next for the Habitat Library?